avaragado/riw/doc/tutorial.md

 }
 ```

-Relative paths in your configuration settings are treated as relative to the `rootDir` output by `riw print-config`.
+Relative paths in your configuration settings are treated as relative to the `rootDir` output by `riw print-config` (usually the directory containing `package.json`).

 The most likely settings you'll want to override are: